gshipley/enterprise_training/EnterpriseManual.md

 **Note:** This step assumes that your node host is using the eth0 device for network connectivity.
 If that is not the case, replace eth0 with the correct Ethernet device for your host.

-Edit the */etc/dhcp/dhclient-eth0.conf* file, or add it if it doesn’t exist, and add the following information ensuring that you replace the IP address with the correct IP of your broker application host:
+Edit the */etc/dhcp/dhclient-eth0.conf* file, or add it if it doesn't exist, and add the following information ensuring that you replace the IP address with the correct IP of your broker application host:

 	prepend domain-name-servers 10.4.59.x;
 	supersede host-name "node";